GerritCodeReview/git-repo/docs/python-support.md

 *   Modify the [repo launcher]'s shebang to suite your environment.
 *   Download an older version of the [repo launcher] and don't upgrade it.
-    Be aware that there is no guarantee old repo launchers are WILL work with current versions of repo.
+    Be aware that we do not guarantee old repo launchers will work with current versions of repo.
 Bug reports using old launchers will not be accepted.

 ## When to drop support